deepset-ai/haystack-integrations/integrations/flow-judge.md

 ```

 ## Usage
 Flow Judge integration with Haystack is designed to facilitate the evaluation of Haystack pipelines using Flow Judge.
-This integration allows you to seamlessly integrate Flow-Judge into your Haystack workflows, enabling you to evaluate and improve your LLM systems with precision and efficiency.
+This integration allows you to seamlessly integrate Flow Judge into your Haystack workflows, enabling you to evaluate and improve your LLM systems with precision and efficiency.

-Flow-Judge offers a set-of built-in metrics and easy-to-create custom metrics.
+Flow Judge offers a set-of built-in metrics and easy-to-create custom metrics.

 ### Components
 This integration introduces `HaystackFlowJudge` component.

-### Use Flow-Judge with Haystack
+### Use Flow Judge with Haystack
-We have created a comprehensive guide on how to effectively use Flow-Judge with Haystack.
+We have created a comprehensive guide on how to effectively use Flow Judge with Haystack.
 You can access it [here](https://github.com/flowaicom/flow-judge/blob/main/examples/5_evaluate_haystack_rag_pipeline.ipynb).
 This tutorial demonstrates how to evaluate a RAG pipeline built with Haystack using Flow Judge.

 ### Quick Example
 The code snippet below provides a simpler example of how to integrate Flow Judge with Haystack.
 However, we recommend following the full tutorial for a deeper understanding of the concepts and implementation.